nadiamariduena/python-intro-2024-privat/z__all_mds/25_error__exception_list.md

 - The raise statement is **used to interrupt the normal flow** of the program and transfer control to an exception-handling block.

 <br>

+### 🍊 Purpose of raise:

 <br>

+**Custom Exceptions:** You can define and raise your own exceptions to handle specific error conditions that may not be covered by built-in Python exceptions.

+**Error Propagation:** If a function encounters an error that it cannot handle itself, it can raise an exception to signal to its caller that something unexpected has occurred.

+**Control Flow:** raise allows you to control the flow of your program by terminating execution in case of errors or exceptional conditions.